 Video testimonial from Principal Moniek Silas-Lee of Dr. Charles Lunsford School #19

-For 2019, Rochester Children's Book Festival and Festival to Go are delighted to announce a new and exciting aspect to the Festival to Go program.
-Our goal is to raise enough money to provide a book for each student of each grade of each school that will be visited by Festival to Go volunteers.
-That is, each student would receive his or her own copy, autographed and personalized, of a book that is meaningful because it was written by or read by the author who presented to that student's class.
-The students would meet the authors, who will talk about things such as how the topic was selected, what research was necessary to write or illustrate their book, and many other decisions that went into creating it--making the gift book a valuable learning tool as well as a wonderful keepsake.
+Since 2019, the Festival to Go has donated thousands of books to Rochester city school students.
+This has been made possible through the generosity of foundations, organizations, and individuals.
+Our goal is to always raise enough money to provide a book for each student of each grade of each school that will be visited by Festival to Go volunteers.
+That is, each student would receive his or her own copy, autographed and personalized, of a book that is meaningful because it was written by or read by the author or illustrator who presented to that student's class.
+The books provided are valuable learning tools as well as wonderful keepsakes.

-If you would like to donate to this book fund, please contact Vicki Schultz here:
+If you would like to donate to this impactful program, please click the Donate button below.
+Thank you!